aws/amazon-chime-sdk-android/README.md

 #### Use case 10.
 Detect active speakers and active scores of speakers.

-You can use the onActiveSpeakerDetected event to enlarge or emphasize the most active speaker’s video tile if available.
-By setting the scoreCallbackIntervalMs and implementing onActiveSpeakerScoreChanged, you can receive scores of the active speakers periodically.
+You can use the `onActiveSpeakerDetected` event to enlarge or emphasize the most active speaker’s video tile if available.
+By setting the `scoreCallbackIntervalMs` and implementing `onActiveSpeakerScoreChanged`, you can receive scores of the active speakers periodically.

 ```kotlin
 val observer = object : ActiveSpeakerObserver {